hamler-lang/docs/Cheatsheet.md

 ### Tuples

 A tuple is a sequence of values of different types.
-In hamler. the maximum length of the tuple is 7.
+In Hamler, the maximum length of the tuple is 7.

 ```haskell
 (1, "a", true)